We acknowledge the suffering that COVID-19 has caused to the Indian community.

 - Minimise your intake of alcohol, caffeine or nicotine and avoid non-prescription drugs

-- Seek support from professional if you are struggling to cope.
+- Seek support from professionals if you are struggling to cope.

 We know from people who have connected with PEACE that talking about grief can help.